We May Never Love Like This Again

 "We May Never Love Like This Again" is a song written by Al Kasha and Joel Hirschhorn for the 1974 disaster film The Towering Inferno.
 It won the Academy Award for Best Original Song, and was performed by Maureen McGovern both for the film score and, briefly, in the film itself with McGovern portraying a singer.

-Her recording was issued as a single along with her rendition of "Wherever Love Takes Me", a song from the movie Gold, which would compete with "We May Never Love Like This Again" for the Best Song Oscar, serving as B-side.
+Her recording was issued as a single along with her rendition of "Wherever Love Takes Me", a song from the film Gold, which would compete with "We May Never Love Like This Again" for the Best Song Oscar, serving as B-side.
 "We May Never Love Like This Again" reached #83 on the Billboard Hot 100, and the single was a top-five hit in Australia.